mauseoluwasegun/tenninskuzo/USER_RULES.md

 - Implement keyboard navigation support

 ## Deployment
-- Project is deployed via Lovable platform
+- Project is deployed via kuzoplatform
 - Use `npm run build` for production builds
 - Use `npm run dev` for development server